Alexander4127/15/README.md

 The code works with 4x4 field and tries to continue the game from the nearest condition for the result - [manhattan distance](https://en.wiktionary.org/wiki/Manhattan_distance) to find the best one.
-After limited count of iterations without any result it stops.
+After a limited count of iterations without any result it stops.